bcarlsenca/SNOMED-DB-Load-Scripts/src/test/resources/README-announcements.txt

 This freely available solution enables one to load their #SQL database with the latest editions of #SNOMED.

 ### UMLS Users Mailing List
-Subject: 20220301 SNOMEDCT DB load and transitive closure scripts
+Subject: 20220901 SNOMEDCT DB load and transitive closure scripts

 Hi all,

-NLM recently posted the March 1, 2022 update of the SNOMEDCT US Edition.
+NLM recently posted the September 1, 2022 update of the SNOMEDCT US Edition.

 For those interested in interacting with SNOMEDCT data through a relational database, we have a utility to make it easy to load the data into a Postgres, Oracle, MySQL (or MariaDB) database.